gk199/P5_HCAL_RawData/README.md

 # P5_HCAL_RawData
 This is used to analyze the 13.6 TeV collision data when QIE phase scans were taken for the time alignment of the HCAL.
-PFG ntuples are already created following the [HCAL tuple maker](https://gitlab.cern.ch/cmshcal/hcalpfg/HcalTupleMaker/-/tree/PFG-CMSSW_12_3_X/) in `/afs/cern.ch/work/g/gkopp/MWGR/13TeV/CMSSW_12_4_3/src/HCALPFG/HcalTupleMaker` and saved to `/eos/user/g/gkopp/QIEscans/HcalTupleMaker_QIE11_TP_13TeV_QIEphasescan_relNominal_run356815_*.root`.
+PFG ntuples are already created following the [HCAL tuple maker](https://gitlab.cern.ch/cmshcal/hcalpfg/HcalTupleMaker/-/tree/PFG-CMSSW_12_3_X/) in `/afs/cern.ch/work/g/gkopp/MWGR/13TeV/CMSSW_12_4_3/src/HCALPFG/HcalTupleMaker` and saved to `/eos/user/g/gkopp/QIEscans/HcalTupleMaker_QIE11_TP_13TeV_QIEphasescan_relNominal_run356815_*.root`, and now copied to hcal_dpg space in `/eos/cms/store/group/dpg_hcal/comm_hcal/QIEPhaseScan2022/356815_HCALtupleMaker/`, including one file from a nominal phase run.

+Instead of the HCAL tuple maker instructions of `cmsrel CMSSW_12_3_0`  I use the more recent `cmsrel CMSSW_12_4_3`, and follow the instructions through the "to build" step.
+Edit `test/pfg_Global_RAW_cfg_addTP.py` and `plugins/HcalTupleMaker_QIE11Digis.cc`, which can be copied from this github.
+In HcalTupleMaker, check that `storelaser(true)`  is set, and `lasertype(new int(cumnio->valueUserWord(1)))` is used.

 Raw data from the QIE phase scan, run 356815, is copied over to `/eos/cms/store/group/dpg_hcal/comm_hcal/QIEPhaseScan2022/`.
 This same directory also contains processed ntuples for other runs.